brianadams68/lab-javascript-functions-and-arrays/README.md

 **The logic behind this:**

 1. Find the sum as we did in the first exercise (or how about reusing the function `sumNumbers()`?)
-2. Divide that sum by the number of elements in the array.
+2. Divide sum by the number of elements in the array.

 <br>